cake-build/website/input/docs/writing-builds/tools/installing-tools.md

 ```

 :::{.alert .alert-info}
-For more information see [preprocessor directives](/docs/writing-builds/preprocessor-directives).
+For more information see [#tool pre-processor directive].
 :::

 ## Installing tools with InstallTool